alopez/alopez.github.com/_posts/2018-11-03-nlp-conferences-and-climate-change.md

 and those in the Global South often cannot attend due to cost.
 Some are prevented from attending by lengthy visa applications or [denied visas](https://medium.com/@hadyelsahar/highlighting-visa-issues-in-scientific-conferences-a4a1bab49dee).
 Scientists from underrepresented groups [are harassed and assaulted](https://medium.com/@kristianlum/statistics-we-have-a-problem-304638dc5de5).
+Women are more likely to face gendered expectations for family care that make it difficult for them to travel.
 In short, conferences are exclusive, and exclusivity keeps out those who might otherwise advance our field.[^1]